Items tagged “pelvis”

 The cervix or uterine cervix is the lower constricted segment of the uterus providing the passage between the uterus proper and the vagina.
 Gross anatomy The cervix is somewhat conical in shape, with its truncated apex directed posteriorly and inferiorly.
 The inferior aspect of the cervix pro...

-The uterus is a hollow, thick-walled, muscular organ of the female reproductive tract that lies in the lesser pelvis.
+The uterus is an extraperitoneal hollow, thick-walled, muscular organ of the female reproductive tract that lies in the lesser pelvis.
 Gross anatomy The uterus has an inverted pear shape.
-In the adult, it measures about 7.5 cm in length, 5 cm wide at its upper part, and nearly 2.5 cm in thickness.
-It weighs ...
+It measures about 7.5 cm in length, 5 cm wide at its upper part, and nearly 2.5 cm in thickness in adults....

 The vagina is a midline fibromuscular tubular organ positioned in the female perineum extending superiorly from the vulva, to the cervix and uterus in the pelvis.
 Gross anatomy The vagina is 6-8 cm in length, extending posterosuperior from the vestibule through the urogenital diaphragm to the...